maese005/oncoPredict/README.md

 An R package for drug response prediction and drug-gene association prediction.

+## R <h2>
+ * This directory contains all the functions included in this package.

+## DESCRIPTION <h2>
+ * This file contains the description documentation for this package.

 ## vignettes <h2>
   *  This directory contains vignettes which display detailed examples of the functionalities available in this package.
   *  **IDWAS** This directory contains examples of IDWAS code application for clinical drug-gene association prediction.